SkillfulElectro/googlesearch-mcp/README.md

 # googlesearch-mcp

+> deprecated , A New tool will emerge !

 A [Model Context Protocol](https://modelcontextprotocol.io) server that exposes **Google Search** as a tool.

 It uses the [`googlesearch-python`](https://github.com/Nv7-GitHub/googlesearch) library, which scrapes Google directly — **no API key, no billing, no setup**.